 The Agfa Karat was only one of the many lines of cameras Agfa produced, it developed many other ranges including the Isolette and Record 120 rollfilm folding cameras, the collapsible lens Isola and the 35mm Silette and Selecta series.
-Personally I think that, with the exception of the Ambi Silette and some of the folders, they miss the appeal of the Karat series and I don't own many.
+Personally I think that, with the exception of the Ambi Silette and some of the folders, they miss the appeal of the Karat series and I don't own many (but has grown considerably since first writing this).

 The Agfa Memo was a small 35mm folding camera introduced just before WWII.
 It was a rather unique camera amongst the Agfa models.
 First of all, it was made in the USA, not Germany, as part of the Agfa Ansco Corporation, which came to be when Ansco merged with Agfa in 1928.
 The camera used film cassettes, but these were different than the ones used in the Agfa Karat.
 Finally, the camera had a horizontal sliding mechanism at the back for film transport.
 The cassettes and film transport mechanism were inherited from the Ansco Memo, which was a small 35mm box camera that predated the Agfa Karat range.